omranjamal/Casus/README.md

 $casus = new \solidew\Casus\Casus(false, $generator);
 ```

-Or Just directly instantiate your Generaotr class (the Casus Main Class is useless anyway, it actually just forwards all the method calls to the generator instance)
+Or Just directly instantiate your Generator class (the Casus Main Class is useless anyway, it actually just forwards all the method calls to the generator instance)
 ```PHP
 <?php
 $random = new SuperGenerator();